tjcongrove1/SimpleTelematics/README.md

 	}
 ```
 # The mapper
-Arguably one of the most important parts of the process (aside from the actual math) is ensuring that the right trips get assigned to the right driver.
+Arguably, one of the most important parts of the process (aside from the actual math) is ensuring that the right trips get assigned to the right driver.
 The class simply consumes an undefined list of "file lines" and then uses positional logic to process.
 This makes it incredibly easy to add attributes to either driver or trip rows and enable their functionality simply by extending the processor shown below.

 ### Driver
 Processing the Driver command is simple.
 The very first item in the record is the command, and the second is the driver name.
 Adding driver last name, VIN, etc, would simply be a matter of adding those fields to the Driver model, adding them to the constructor, and mapping them here.